Should You Try Theanine For Anxiety?

 The biggest reservation, though, is if you are depressed or prone to episodes of depression - you need to be very cautious about taking anything that increases GABA levels in your brain.
 Even then, however, theanine seems to be relatively benign and helpful.

 Theanine seems to be able to calm your brain without sedating you - in fact, all reports suggest it improves your ability to think clearly.
 So - unlike most other anti-anxiety medications - it shouldn't cause any problems with drowsiness.

 If you want more details about theanine and the Japanese research into it, you can find a very readable report here.

 Theanine seems to be one of the most benign and helpful things you could take for anxiety... the worst risk is that it will not help you much or at all.

 It probably won't have as powerful an effect as Xanax - but it is not as risky, either.
 You will be more likely to be able to function properly without feeling sedated, and you won't be facing the same risk of withdrawal or rebound anxiety if you stop taking it.

 Start with a dose of 100 mg, and find out for yourself how it affects you.
 You can double that dose if you think it might help you... some people take even higher doses, but it's probably best to think of a supplement like theanine as a helper, not a complete anxiety cure.

 If you would prefer a blended supplement

-This supplement by Zen Life includes L-theanine, GABA, magnesium, B6 and other natural ingredients that have been tested to work together in the most effective proportions to relieve anxiety.
+Tranquilene by Tranquillity Labs includes L-theanine, GABA, magnesium, B6 and other stress-busting herbs and vitamins that have been tested to work together in the most effective proportions to relieve anxiety.